 How Do I Get Information on State Unemployment Taxes?

+Each state has its own unemployment department that runs under federal guidelines.
 State unemployment rates and payment requirements differ in amount and how they are charged and paid.
 State unemployment taxes are paid to the state workforce office or state department of labor.

 State Unemployment Taxes and Tax Rates